Banda (Long Necked Turtle) ga (and) Baru (Crocodile)

-The long necked turtle is a dreaming totem for the freshwater people, the Ganalbingu, whose country includes the World Heritage listed, Arafura Wetlands in Central Arnhem Land, Northern Territory
+The long necked turtle and crocodile are dreaming totems for the freshwater people, the Ganalbingu, whose country includes the World Heritage listed, Arafura Wetlands in Central Arnhem Land, Northern Territory

 The Yolngu (people) of Arnhem Land originate from a spiritual source, fixed in a particular place in their land or the sea.
 These ‘Spiritual Reservoirs’ are often in the form of special waterholes made by Wangga (Creator Beings), long ago close to the beginning of time.
 These creator beings moved across the country side, shaping the land and implanting in each tract of country, the spiritual life force for the people who were to own it.